 |Distribution map||Species Distribution Map not available for this taxon.|

-Victoria: Listed as Threatened, under the name Bettongia gaimardi, under the Flora and Fauna Guarantee Act 1988.
+Victoria: At the species level, Bettongia gaimardi is listed as Threatened under the Flora and Fauna Guarantee Act 1988.

 Scientific name: Bettongia gaimardi gaimardi